 The red-light district is just one area the Creggs focus on.
 In an effort to reach the entire city, they've created a four-prong approach.
 One segment of that approach focuses on social justice, while other segments cover business and professionals, people groups, and Millennials.

-“Over 65 percent of [the country] is 35 years or younger,” Rodney said.
-“This is a very crucial segment for the future of [this country].”
+"Over 65 percent of is 35 years or younger," Rodney said.
+"This is a very crucial segment for the future of."

 The Creggs have the privilege of influencing people groups who have not previously heard the Gospel.

-“We know as the Gospel begins to move through the city we’re going to have many unreached people groups and unengaged people groups that we can equip as insiders to go back [to their villages and towns] to reach [others],” Rodney said.
-“Where in the world do [South Asians] not live?
-We believe that [this country] is crucial to finishing the task [of evangelism].”
+"We know as the Gospel begins to move through the city we're going to have many unreached people groups and unengaged people groups that we can equip as insiders to go back [to their villages and towns] to reach," Rodney said.
+"Where in the world do not live?
+We believe that is crucial to finishing the task [of evangelism]."